nutanix-japan/ntnxclusctl/docs/create_management_cluster.md

 Please feel free to choose what you are familiar with and have proven sucess with.

+!!!warning
+          We have noticed the following issues when we were running kubernetes clusters on local Mac/Windows

+          - Pods on ``kube-system`` namespace may take about 10 minutes to download
+          - Pods may take about 5 minutes to become ``Ready`` state
+          - Make sure the management cluster is fully functional before proceeding to creating workload cluster

 ## Create Management Cluster

 Follow steps here to [create](https://kind.sigs.k8s.io/) a ``kind`` mangement cluster